Welcome to EstateMate User Guide!

 Format: ljob

-• Any additional text after ljob command will be ignored.
+• Any additional input after ljob command will be ignored.

-• list without any jobs will show you empty list, hence recommend you to add some maintenance jobs to the application.
+• Running the ljob command without any jobs stored in the application will show you an empty list, hence you are recommended to add some maintenance jobs before using this command.

-Updates the status of a maintenance job so that completed tasks can be tracked easily.
+Updates the status of a maintenance job to Completed so that you can track completed maintenance jobs easily.

 Format: mark JOB_NUMBER